The American Heart Association (“AHA”) says coconut oil is bad for your heart health.

 Take home message

-So, bearing in mind the AHA report what should you do?
+So, bearing in mind the AHA report what should you do about coconut oil?

 Well it’s important to re-state that coconuts are not a miracle food, but nor are they a food villain.
 As for dietary or supplement advice it depends on your current lifestyle, diet and underlying genetics.

 It’s best to discuss with your doctor once your baseline lipid markers are known.
 The message here is that there are many variables that go into whether coconut products are healthy for a given individual.
-If you’re genetically predisposed to elevated LDL levels, coconut oil supplements probably aren’t a great choice for your longterm heart health.
+If you start eating coconut products and see elevated LDL levels, coconut oil supplements probably aren’t a great choice for your longterm heart health.

 If you have healthy LDL levels and testing shows you maintain them with ease, coconut oil or MCT oil in moderation could provide a nice mental boost without impacting heart health.

 We encourage readers to test and experiment.
 Know your numbers and know your genetic risk.
 Then make the decision that is right for you based on all the evidence.